 The airport is a major international hub and with so many connecting flights there are now a couple of dedicated transit tours set up to let you see the best of the city in as little time as possible.

-This 4-5 hour tour is essentially Hong Kong in a nutshell.
+This 4-5 hour tour offers up Hong Kong in a nutshell.

-You’ll be whisked into the heart of the packed streets of Tsim Sha Tsui to experience Hong Kong at its breakneck best, before ducking through the crowds and getting Kodak moment with the jaw dropping harbour front.
-Head for more stunning views with a trip to the top of Victoria Peak – the vista from here lets you see the forest of skyscrapers that cover Hong Kong Island and on a clear day straight there are views straight across to China.
+Next, you'll be whisked into the heart of the packed streets of Tsim Sha Tsui in Kowloon to experience Hong Kong at its breakneck best, before ducking through the crowds and getting an Instagram-worthy shot with the jaw-dropping harbor front.

 Lantau is the biggest of Hong Kong’s islands, but once you’ve escaped the airport and the new town of Tung Chung the landscape is bucolic and broken up by just a handful of traditional villages.

-The best is left to last with a visit to Tai O. This hidden fishing village on the south side of the island features dozens of houses built on stilts above mud flats.
-Huddled together and built ramshackle style from concrete and corrugated sheets of iron the village still trades off its dried seafood stalls and fresh fish served in local restaurants.
+The tour kicks off with a visit to Tai O: this hidden fishing village on the south side of the island features dozens of houses built on stilts above mud flats.
+Huddled together and built ramshackle style from concrete and corrugated iron sheets, the village still trades off its dried seafood stalls and fresh fish served in local restaurants.